SuperKam91/bnn/README.md

 # other stuff

+- Compare performance of different architectures, different granularity of stochastic hyperparameters on Boston housing dataset in terms of Evidence and test set errors.
+- Think of L0 regularisation in terms of a prior.
+- Look at treating likelihood variance as stochastic.
+- Start thinking about how to adapt pipeline so that number of layers, number of neurons and type of activation functions can be treated as stochastic hyperparameters.
+- Maybe also think about how at least some parts of the training can be done traditionally (via optimisation) and as a bonus, how one can obtain uncertainty and evidence estimates from this subspace by using the Hessian.
-- Look at typical dimensionality of sequential/recurrent nns
+- Look at typical dimensionality of sequential/recurrent nns.
-- Run MLP bnns on fifa dataset using HPC
-- Look at y_pred posteriors for test data for SLP bnn results
-- Consider looking at Edward results (google's Bayesian nn package which uses variational inference approach) and compare with Polychord
+- Consider looking at Edward results (google's Bayesian nn package which uses variational inference approach) and compare with Polychord.

-- Implement support for stochastic hyperparameters (prior and likelihood)
-- Look for more interesting small dataset problems from e.g. kaggle
+# discarded stuff

+- Will forget about FIFA dataset runs for now, and concentrate on Boston housing

 # summaries of other large scale works on bnns